roman-milk/roman-milk.github.io/student-teacher.md

  Jenny hadn't expected this.
 Her boyfriend and her teacher had slept together!
 She only just managed to keep a neutral expression on her face.
 She could feel the anger growing as though it were building up to explode upon her features then out of her mouth in a blaze of fury.

  "How could you sleep with my boyfriend?
 You slept with your student!
 How could you let me down and yourself down so badly?
 Jessie, you're a bad girl," Jenny pronounced gravely.
 Her leg shook a little, the only outward sign of emotion.
-Report_Story #2